Last Updated: May 5, 2022

 2. Purposes for processing your information

-Sometimes our legitimate interest is in processing data to better understand the needs, concerns, and interests of our customers and potential customers.
+Sometimes our legitimate interest is in processing data to better understand the needs, concerns, and interests of our Clients and potential customers.
 We also have a legitimate interest in monitoring and protecting the security of our information, systems and network, in conducting research and product development, in marketing and commercial activities, and in ensuring that our website’s content is presented most effectively to you and for your device.
-We may also rely upon your consent to collect and use your personal information; in which case we will keep a record of it and honor your choices.
+We may also rely upon your consent to collect and use your personal information.

 3. What happens if you don’t give us your personal information?